Duty of Care in Illinois Injury Cases Explained

 • Your total damages are reduced by your percentage of fault.

-• If you are 51% or more at fault, you cannot recover.
+• If you are 51% or more at fault, you cannot recover anything.

 How Do Lawyers Prove Duty and Breach in the Real World?

-In court, you cannot just say, “They should have been more careful.”
-You have to prove duty and breach with real evidence.
-Experienced injury lawyers rely on a mix of records, witnesses, expert opinions, and visuals to make that proof clear.
+In court, you can’t just say, “They should have been more careful.”
+You have to prove duty and breach with real, concrete evidence.
+In our office, we rely on a combination of records, witness statements, expert opinions, and visuals to make that proof clear and believable.

-This helps identify which duties might have been broken and which records and witnesses are needed.
+A thorough first interview also identifies which duties might have been broken and which witnesses can confirm what happened.

-In many cases, the best proof of duty and breach comes from the safety rules that already exist:
+In many cases, the strongest proof of breach comes from safety rules that are already on the books:

 • Traffic laws for car accidents, truck crashes, and motorcycle collisions

-• Building codes and maintenance rules for premises cases
+• Building codes and maintenance standards for premises liability cases

 • State and federal nursing home regulations in nursing home neglect cases